benalexau/ibconnect/testserver/README.md

 The ``ibcontroller-*.ini`` has been configured to automatically load IB Gateway and login with Interactive Brokers' ``fdemo`` account.
-This is adequate for most IB Connect tests.
+This is adequate for most GoIB tests.
 Two ports are bound:

 * 4002 is the IB API port.
 This is what the tests will use.
 Note that this is not the default 4001 port.
 This is an intentional change to reduce the risk of